mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/directional_gradient_functional_derivative.png" alt="drawing" width="350"/></center>

-Indeed, the equation in Definition 1 describes the analogy of the directional gradient for functionals!
-That is, it describes the rate of change of $F$ at $f$ in the direction of the arbitrary function $\eta$.
+Indeed, the equation in Definition 1 describes the analogy of the directional derivative for functionals!
+That is, it describes the rate of change of $F$ at $f$ in the direction of the arbitrary function $\eta$!

 How does this work?
-As we shrink $\epsilon$ down to an infinitesimaly small number, $f + h \eta$ will become arbitrarily close to $f$ as depicted below:
+As we shrink $h$ down to an infinitesimaly small number, $f + h \eta$ will become arbitrarily close to $f$ as depicted below:

-Thus, we see that $f + h \eta$ is the "infinitesimal" change to $f$ that is analogous to the infinitesimal change to $\boldsymbol{x}$ that we describe by $\boldsymbol{x} + h\boldsymbol{v}$ in the definition of the directional gradient.
+Thus, we see that $f + h \eta$ is the "infinitesimal" change to $f$ that is analogous to the infinitesimal change to $\boldsymbol{x}$ that we describe by $\boldsymbol{x} + h\boldsymbol{v}$ in the definition of the directional derivative.
 The quantity $h \eta$ is called a **variation** of $f$ (hence the word "variational" in the name "calculus of variations").

 Now, so far we have only shown that the equation in Definition 1 describes something analogous to the directional derivative for multivariate numerical functions.
-We showed this by comparing the right-hand side of the equation to the definition of the directional gradient.
-However, as Definition 1 states, the functional derivative itself is defined to be the function $\frac{\partial F}{\partial f}$ in the integral on the left-hand side of the equation.
+We showed this by comparing the right-hand side of the equation in Definition 1 to the definition of the directional gradient.
+However, as Definition 1 states, the functional derivative itself is defined to be the function $\frac{\partial F}{\partial f}$ within the integral on the left-hand side of the equation.
 What is going on here?
 Why is _this_ the functional derivative?

-Now, it is time to evoke the of the gradient for traditional multivariate functions.
-Specifically, notice the similarity between the alternative formulation of the directional derivative using the gradient and the left-hand side of the equation in Definition 1:
+Now, it is time to recall the gradient for traditional multivariate functions.
+Specifically, notice the similarity between the alternative formulation of the directional derivative, which uses the gradient, and the left-hand side of the equation in Definition 1:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/functional_derivative_gradient.png" alt="drawing" width="450"/></center>

 Notice, that these equations have similar forms.
 Instead of a summation in the definition of the directional derivative, we have an integral in the eqation for Definition 1.
-Moreover, instead of elements of the vector $\boldsymbol{v}$, we have each value of $\eta(x)$.
-Lastly, instead of partial derivatives of $f$, we now have the each value of the function $\frac{\partial F}{\partial f}(x)$.
-This function is the functional gradient, also called, the functional derivative!
+Moreover, instead of summing over elements of the vector $\boldsymbol{v}$, we "sum" (using an integral) each value of $\eta(x)$.
+Lastly, instead of each partial derivative of $f$, we now have the each value of the function $\frac{\partial F}{\partial f}(x)$.
+This function, $\frac{\partial F}{\partial f}(x)$, is analogous to the gradient!
+It is thus called the functional derivative!

 To drive this home further, recall that we can represent the directional derivative as the dot product between the gradient vector and $\boldysmbol{v}$: